animusarya/bulma-cyprees/README.md

 # Rd glazing

-> Frontend app for Reviews System using ReactJs with batteries included.
+> Frontend app for Rd-glazing System using ReactJs with batteries included.

 ## To Test App